 Portsmouth Gaseous Diffusion Plant — Fluor-BWXT Portsmouth LLC recently donated $20,000 to southern Ohio food banks, helping local families in need during the COVID-19 crisis.
 Fluor-BWXT Portsmouth is providing decontamination and decommissioning services for the U.S. Department of Energy at the former Portsmouth Gaseous Diffusion Plant in Piketon, Ohio.

-Greenville Meals on Wheels — More than 100 employee volunteers from the Greenville, South Carolina office are continuing to deliver meals on multiple routes throughout Greenville.
-Volunteers have implemented a no-contact pickup and delivery protocol which allows them to safely provide meals to those most in need in our community.
+Greenville, South Carolina — More than 100 employee volunteers from the Greenville, South Carolina office are continuing to deliver meals for Meals on Wheels on multiple routes throughout Greenville.
+Volunteers have implemented a no-contact pickup and delivery protocol that allows them to safely provide meals to those most in need in our community.
+Fluor is also supporting United Way of Greenville County through its COVID-19 Community Relief Fund.

 New Delhi, India — Fluor's New Delhi, India office donated nearly $63,000 to partially fund the development of low-cost COVID-19 testing kits for mass production through an initiative by the Indian Institute of Technology, Madras.